jeyu54217/Notes/README.md

   | Morning   | 1.Place A 2.Place B | 1.Place A 2.Place B  | 1.Place A 2.Place B 3.Place C |
   | Afternoon  | 1.Place A 2.Place B | 1.Place A 2.Place B  | 1.Place A 2.Place B 3.Place C |
   | Night | 1.Place A 2.Place B | 1.Place A 2.Place B  | 1.Place A 2.Place B 3.Place C |

+  also return how it would render as a table
   ```
 - Public Transportation
   ```